-Registry of Bondholders shall mean the electronic record of the issuances, sales and transfers of the Bonds to be maintained by the Registrar pursuant to and under the terms of the Registry and Paying Agency Agreement Registry and Paying Agency Agreement shall mean the agreement dated on or about [June 1, 2022] by and between the Issuer and Philippine Depository & Trust Corp., as the Paying Agent and Registrar for the Offer REIT real estate investment trust S&P Standard & Poor's Rating Services SB Capital SB Capital Investment Corporation SEC the Securities and Exchange Commission Security shall mean any lien, pledge, mortgage, charge, hypothecation, encumbrance or other security or preferential arrangement on or with respect to any asset or revenue of the Company SGV & Co SyCip Gorres Velayo & Co., a member practice of Ernst & Young Global Limited sq.m square meter(s) SRC Securities Regulation Code of the Philippines (RA 8799) and its implementing rules, as amended SRP South Road Properties Taxes shall mean any present or future taxes, levies, imposts, duties, filing, registration and other fees or charges imposed by the Republic of the Philippines or any political subdivision or taxing authority thereof, including but not limited to, gross receipts tax, value-added tax, final withholding tax and documentary stamp tax, should they be imposed on banks and other financial institutions, but excluding: (a) taxes on the overall income of any Bondholder, whether or not subject to withholding tax; (b) income taxes on any amount payable to any Bondholder; and (c) any withholding tax on any amount due on the Bonds and payable to any Person who is a non-resident alien or a non-resident foreign corporation as defined under Section 22 of the National Internal Revenue Code Tax Code National Internal Revenue Code of the Philippines, as amended Tranche shall mean a tranche of the Fixed-Rate Bonds issued under the Bond Program Trust Agreement shall mean the agreement dated on or about [June 1, 2022]between the Issuer and the Trustee as trustee for the Bondholders Trustee China Bank Trust and Asset Management Group

-Ultimate Parent shall mean A.L.
-Gotianun, Inc. Underwriters shall mean the Joint Lead Underwriters and Bookrunners Underwriting Agreement shall mean the agreement dated on or about $[ullet]$ by and between the Issuer and the Underwriters VAT value-added tax
+SRP South Road Properties Taxes shall mean any present or future taxes, levies, imposts, duties, filing, registration and other fees or charges imposed by the Republic of the Philippines or any political subdivision or taxing authority thereof, including but not limited to, gross receipts tax, value-added tax, final withholding tax and documentary stamp tax, should they be imposed on banks and other financial institutions, but excluding: (a) taxes on the overall income of any Bondholder, whether or not subject to withholding tax; (b) income taxes on any amount payable to any Bondholder; and (c) any withholding tax on any amount due on the Bonds and payable to any Person who is a non-resident alien or a non-resident foreign corporation as defined under Section 22 of the National Internal Revenue Code Tax Code National Internal Revenue Code of the Philippines, as amended TPCCI The Palms Country Club, Inc. Tranche shall mean a tranche of the Fixed Rate Bonds issued under the Bond Program Trust Agreement shall mean the agreement dated on or about [•], 2023 by and between the Issuer and the Trustee Trustee Rizal Commercial Banking Corporation - Trust and Investments Group Ultimate Parent shall mean A.L.
+Gotianun, Inc. Underwriters shall mean the Joint Lead Underwriters and Bookrunners Underwriting Agreement shall mean the agreement dated on or about [•], 2023 by and between the Issuer and the Underwriters VAT value-added tax